 - During the launch, after a second-stage engine failure is successfully worked around:Lovell: Our gimbals are good, our trim is good; looks like we just had our glitch for this mission.

 - NASA's attitude towards the number 13 prior to the mission - the mission number, liftoff at 1:13 PM (1313 in 24-hour time) on April 11th, 1970 (4+1+1+7+0 = 13), entering lunar orbit on April 13th.Marilyn: Naturally, it's 13.
 Why 13?

 Jim: It comes after 12, hon.

-After a reporter points the Thirteen Is Unlucky trope, Mattingly mocks him saying that he made a black cat pass over a broken mirror under the lunar module's stairs - and everything still looks okay!
+- After a reporter points the 13 Is Unlucky trope, Mattingly mocks him saying that he made a black cat pass over a broken mirror under the lunar module's stairs - and everything still looks okay!

-Tim Taylor Technology: Inverted.
-The crew had to consume as little power as possible during the trip back to Earth, or they wouldn't have enough left to restart the Command Module.
+- Tim Taylor Technology: Inverted.
+The crew had to consume as little power as possible during the trip back to Earth as the LM's batteries and water were normally only for 2 men for 3 days, not three men for five days.
 Furthermore, they had to ensure that their improvised CM power-up sequence didn't draw more than 20 amps (instead of the usual 65) from the CM's batteries, or they wouldn't have enough power to last through the whole reentry.

 Technician: Last one looked like he bought it off a gypsy.

 [later, after Gene finally puts it on, with applause from all the technicians]